William A. Paine

 William Alfred Paine (January 29, 1855 – September 24, 1929) was an American businessman who co-founded the brokerage firm Paine Webber.
 He was also instrumental in the creation of the mining venture Copper Range Consolidated Company.

 Biography

 Born in Amesbury, Massachusetts, Paine was the son of Albert Paine and Sarah (Sergeant) Paine.
 He began his career in finance in 1873 as a clerk at a bank in Boston.
 In 1880, with a loan from his father, he partnered with Wallace G. Webber to create the brokerage firm, Paine, Webber & Company.
 They became members of both the Boston and New York Stock Exchanges.

 Outside of building a successful brokerage business, Paine was involved in the major mining venture, Copper Range Consolidated Company in the "Copper Country" of Michigan.
 In 1899, he invested in the Copper Range Consolidated Company and helped arrange the financing for the company.
 He then served as president of the company.

-After running his highly successful brokerage business for nearly fifty years, Paine died on September 24, 1929, just a few weeks before the Wall Street Crash of 1929.
+After running his highly successful brokerage business for nearly fifty years, Paine died on September 24, 1929, just a few weeks before the Wall Street crash of 1929.
+His estate was worth an estimated $13,700,000 (1929 USD).